Action code

 Action timeouts

 Gadget actions have a default maximum execution duration of 3 minutes.
-Time spent running run and onSuccess functions must total under three minutes, or Gadget will abort the action's execution by default.
-Actions are aborted by throwing the GGT_ACTION_TIMEOUT error and returning an error to the API caller.
+Time spent executing the run and onSuccess functions must total under 3 minutes, or Gadget will abort the action's execution.
+Actions that run over the timeout will throw the GGT_ACTION_TIMEOUT error and return an error to the API caller.

 This timeout applies to nested actions as well, such that all nested actions executed simultaneously must complete within the 3-minute timeout.